Transform or Optimise?

 VENTURE FORTH.
 Get the details you need to navigate your digital journey in the ebook, "Three paths to accelerating growth in financial services.”

 Gartner does not endorse any vendor, product or service depicted in its research publications and does not advise technology users to select only those vendors with the highest ratings or other designation.
-Gartner research publications consist of the opinions of Gartner’s Research & Advisory organization and should not be construed as statements of fact.
+Gartner research publications consist of the opinions of Gartner’s Research & Advisory organisation and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.
 GARTNER and Magic Quadrant are registered trademark and service mark of Gartner, Inc. and/or its affiliates in the U.S. and internationally and is used herein with permission.
 All rights reserved.